djlint/djLint/README.md

 ## 🤔 For What?

 Every language in your stack has a formatter and a linter.
 HTML templates are the exception.
 Generic HTML tools can't parse `{% %}` and `{{ }}`, and template engines don't care what the markup around them looks like.
-Templates end up in a tooling blind spot: drifting indentation, mismatched tags and inconsistent spacing that survive every code review.
+So indentation drifts, tags go unclosed and spacing goes wherever, and none of it gets caught in review.

-djLint covers that blind spot.
-It understands HTML _and_ the template syntax inside it, with profiles for Django, Jinja, Twig, Nunjucks, Handlebars, Liquid, Go templates and more.
+djLint reads HTML _and_ the template syntax inside it, with profiles for Django, Jinja, Twig, Nunjucks, Handlebars, Liquid, Go templates and more.

 Take a template only its author could love: